Your Work Permit Has Expired but Your TRC Is Still Valid: What It Means and What to Do in Vietnam

 Yes.
 Inspections can cover periods of non-compliance, not just the moment of discovery.
 Under Decree 12/2022, employer penalties are based on the number of workers found to be operating without valid permits, and the record of the violation period is part of the assessment.

-What if the delay in renewal was my employer's fault, not mine?
+What if the delay was my employer's fault, not mine?

 Vietnamese administrative law does not distinguish between fault allocation when imposing penalties — both employer and employee face their respective consequences under the same penalty framework.
 However, documenting that you raised the issue and that the employer failed to act in time is relevant if a subsequent labour dispute arises.